swellaby/vscode-rust-pack/README.md

 * [crates][crates-ext-url]
 * [Better TOML][better-toml-ext-url]

-Check out our [Common Extension Pack][common-ext-pack-url] that contains a couple other extensions that are useful!
+Check out our [Common Extension Pack][common-ext-pack-url] that contains a couple other extensions that are useful for any type of project!

 ## Contributing
 Have a question, feature request, or need to report a bug?
 Open an issue [here][open-issue-url]!